nonpartisan09/class_scheduler/README.md

 - Multilingual pages

 - Authentication
-	- Student / Volunteer Sign-up && Login
+	- Client / Volunteer Sign-up && Login

 - Scheduling
 	- Volunteers can create class sessions
-	- Students can search for class sessions by location, date, and language
+	- Clients can search for class sessions by location, date, and language
-	- Students and volunteers can communicate
+	- Clients and volunteers can communicate

 - Credibility/Safety
 	- Non-anonymous volunteer accounts
-	- Students and volunteers can review each other
+	- Clients and volunteers can review each other
 	- Legal Disclaimer

 - Mobile first design